pulp/pulp-operator/docs/container.md

 ### Tags

-* `latest`: Built nightly, with master branch of galaxy.
+* `nightly`: Built nightly, with master branch of galaxy.
 * `stable`: Built on push, with latest released version of galaxy.
 * `4.y.z`:  Galaxy 4.y.z version.